SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-in-spartacus.md

 ***

-## Which pages to server-side render?
+## Deciding When to Use Server-Side Rendering

-It is generally recommended to server-side render the following pages:
+It is generally recommended to use server-side rendering for the following types of pages:

-- Pages that will be crawled by site indexers or bots for search engine indexing and SEO purposes
+- Pages that are crawled by site indexers or bots for SEO and search engine indexing
-- Pages with static content which don't change often
+- Pages with static content that do not change frequently
-- Pages that will not contain personalized content
+- Pages that do not contain personalized content

 ## Adding SSR Support Using Schematics (Recommended)